 - PSYCH 291 is offered Fall term only.
 PSYCH 291 must be taken in Fall 2A term.

-- PSYCH 292 is offered Winter term only.
-PSYCH 292 must be taken in the Winter 2B term for departmental co-op students and in the Winter 3A term for Arts and Business co-op students.
+- PSYCH 292 must be taken in the Winter 2B term for departmental co-op students and in the Spring 2B or Winter 3A term for Arts and Business co-op students.

 - Failure to follow this sequence for PSYCH 291 and 292 will result in expulsion from the co-op program.
 If you need to deviate for any reason, please get in touch with the Psych Undergraduate Advisor